shen72/shen72.github.io/content/_index.md

 # About Me

-I am currently a researcher in OpenAI.
+I am Yi Shen (in Chinese: 沈 毅), currently a researcher in OpenAI.

 I led or co-led the development of the following models:
 * Advanced Voice Mode (speech-to-speech model).